harmonwood/capacitor-video-player/readme.md

  - embedded on Web and Electron platforms
 As capacitor provides first-class Progressive Web App support so you can use this plugin in your app which will later be deployed to the app stores and the mobile web.

+### `available since 2.0.1-5`

+  - Adding support for Hls sreaming video
+  - the playerId is required in fullscreen mode
+  - the component or selector tag is required

 ## Methods Available for IOS, Android, Web Plugins

 ### `initPlayer(options) => Promise<{result:boolean}>`